bamioezequiel/bamioezequiel/README.md

 </div>
 <h3>🙋‍♂️ About me</h3>

-<p>👨‍💻 I specialize in web application development using technologies such as Javascript, Typescript, NodeJS, Express, and ReactJS.
-Additionally, I have recently been learning Python 🐍, which allows me to have a broader perspective on development and greater problem-solving abilities.
-I am passionate about continuing to learn and experiment with new technologies to create innovative and scalable solutions. 💡.</p>
+<p>👋 Hi, I'm Ezequiel, a Backend Developer passionate about building scalable and efficient applications.
+I have experience with Java, Spring Boot, Node.js, and databases.
+Always eager to learn and improve my skills in software architecture and backend development.</p>